zeemofukaa/OmoriWeatherApp/README.md

 • Run Weather Space.exe from inside the folder

-❗ Do NOT move the .exe out of the folder
+❗ Do NOT move the .exe out of the folder.
 The app needs the other files to run correctly.